cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 ## Application instances and memory usage

-Each individual application instance utilizes the same amount of [org memory and disk reservation/limit](https://cloud.gov/docs/management/limits/) that is specified in the application manifest or indicated in the `cf push` command.
-Please note the application cannot access more than the specified amount of memory.
+Each individual application instance utilizes the same amount of memory that is specified in the application manifest or indicated in the `cf push` command.
+Please note that the application cannot use more than the [defined memory quota for your org]({{ site.baseurl }}{% link _docs/management/limits.md %} .

 For example, if the org `my-example-org` had: